course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 While the plan on the left marks seating areas by their location but not by their shape, the plan on the right does not use an icon for this information, but instead highlights the area geometrically correctly with a pattern from the background.
 The individual symbols are not placed on a colored surface, but inside an outline.
 In the upper left corner, the word “Unifest” is written in Braille and print with a letter height of 2.5 cm.](/media/2025_unifest_tactile_plan_design_1.png)
 *On the left is the existing visual only map for visitors.
 On the right is the tactile map (without the legend).
 The visual version does not specify the size at which it is to be displayed.
-The tactile map is designed to be 30 x 60 cm in size.
+The tactile map is designed to be 30 by 60 cm in size.
 The (not shown) legend, measuring 60 x 60 cm, is attached to the right-hand side.*

 ## Symbols